CellDiscoveryNetwork/MetaManager/README.md

 ```

 ## Usage
+We wrote a blog post on the CDN website with a code tutorial for how to use this.
+The code for the tutorial is here, in docs/metadata_collection_vignette.rmd
+You can also see the tutorial on the github page: https://kylekimler.github.io/MetaManager-HCA/metadata_collection_vignette.html

 ## Contributing
 Reach out to kkimler@broadinstitute.org or any champions of HCA Bionetworks' integrated atlas projects to contribute!